Fraser Coast Regional Council

 - A smaller percentage of local workers employed as Managers (10.3% compared to 12.1%)

-The largest changes in the jobs held by the in the Fraser Coast Regional Council workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Fraser Coast Regional Council between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+463 local workers)